 When it comes to motorcycle trailers, one of the most debated topics is whether or not to use a swivel coupler.
 Some people swear by them and would refuse to tow without one, while others say they’ve never had a problem with a standard straight coupler.
 In this article, I’ll address the features and benefits of a swivel coupler as well as some of the myths that have surrounded them.
 Before we look at the benefits, let's take a look at the different kinds of motorcycle swivels.

 The only real downside to a swivel coupler is that it adds additional cost to your trailer.
 Considering that it could save your motorcycle trip or keep you and your bike off the ground, it’s a small price to pay.
 Kompact Kamp sells swivel couplers for all of their trailers using a 2” x 2” tongue.
-Our swivel is built with lightweight aircraft quality aluminum construction and can be purchased on our online store.
+Purchase a swivel coupler below or watch related videos for installation and to see them in use.

-Watch this instructional installation video to learn how to add a swivel coupler to your motorcycle trailer and see the swivel in action:
+Watch these videos to learn how to add a swivel coupler to your motorcycle trailer and see the swivel in action: